-At present, there is a 6.5 s discrepancy between the two most precise UCN bottle experiments that is not understood.
-It is essential to resolve this disagreement, which can best be accomplished through measurements using systematically different techniques.
-As beam-type experiments are limited by measurements of the neutron flux, and material bottle experiments are complicated by wall interactions, magnetic trapping techniques offer the best possibility for both solving this discrepancy and improving the precision of the neutron lifetime.
+At present there is a 4 σ discrepancy between determinations of the neutron lifetime coming from UCN bottles when compared to those coming from neutron beam techniques.
+This discrepancy is not understood.
+Thus it is essential to resolve this disagreement, a goal that can best be accomplished through measurements using systematically different techniques.
+As beam-type experiments are limited by measurements of the neutron flux, and material bottle experiments are complicated by wall interactions, magnetic trapping techniques offer a powerful approach for both solving this discrepancy and improving the precision of the neutron lifetime.

 Operating Apparatus (Photograph by: Neutron Physics Group)

 Lead Organizational Unit:pml